The Most Popular New and Used Cars in the UK in 2026

 Audi A3 For Sale

-The Used Car Market so far in 2025?
+The Used Car Market in 2025

-The used car market in 2025 has so far improved on its 2024 performance.
-In Q1, used car sales, as recorded by the SMMT, were up 2.7% compared with the previous year, followed by another 1.7% gain in Q2, and a 2.8% in Q3.
-In raw numbers, that means there were 2,020,990 used car sales in Q1, 1,996,116 in Q2, and 2,021,265 in Q3.
-All in all, the used car market in 2025 is up 2.4% year-to-date on 2024, with 6,038,371 used cars sold so far in 2025, compared to 5,897,129 sold to this point last year.
+The used car market in 2025 improved on its 2024 performance.
+In Q1, used car sales, as recorded by the SMMT, were up 2.7% compared with the previous year, followed by another 1.7% gain in Q2.
+This was followed by a 2.8% rise in Q3, and then another rise of 1.3% in Q4.
+In raw numbers, that means there were 2,020,990 used car sales in Q1, 1,996,116 in Q2, 2,021,265 in Q3, and 1,769,501 in Q4.
+All in all, the used car market in 2025 was up 2.2% compared to 2024: a total of 7,807,872 used cars were sold in 2025, compared to 7,643,180 sold in 2024.

 Related Topics: